githubn0ne132/Projects/README.md

 2. Fill in the project **Title** and **Description**, then save.
 3. Click into the project and select **"Add Task"**.
 4. Enter the task **Description** (instructions), deadline, and select a user from the **"Assignee"** dropdown.
-5. Attach any relevant files.
+5. Attach any relevant files (stored locally).
 6. The assignee will receive a notification immediately.

 ### For Contributors